mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 ## Conferences

-Around the same time Nik talked me into applying to speak at some conferences around Europe, to share some of the things I had learned while making `react-boilerplate`.
+Around the same time I spoke at ReactVienna for the first time, and started helping organizing it shortly afterwards.
+Seeing me speak, Nik talked me into applying to some conferences around Europe to share the things I had learned while making `react-boilerplate`.
 I wrote three different CFPs and started sending them out, not really expecting to be accepted anywhere.

 I could not have been more wrong.
 I was accepted and spoke at 15 different conferences, was flown all over Europe and even to the US once with my girlfriend, met a bunch of amazing people and spent weeks preparing, practicing and performing talks to share my knowledge.